 Quick move-in homes, also referred to as speculative homes, are houses that are partially or fully built before an owner purchases it.
 There are a variety of reasons why buyers opt for a spec home over a to-be built home, but often, time is the main reason.
 Some buyers are in a rush to move in their new homes.
 Perhaps their old house sold faster than they expected or they are relocating and don’t want to rent.
 Buyers can often move into spec homes as soon as 2 months from purchase.
 Another reason is that some buyers would rather have the builder’s designers choose the features (e.g. flooring, cabinets) for them.
 After all, these professionals do this every day.

 Now that you know the difference between these types of home, let’s move on to the new construction home process.

-After you sign the contract to build a new home, the next step is to select the structural options for the home.
+After you sign the contract to build a new home, the next step is to select your desired options and upgrades for the home.
 Typically, this occurs a few days after you sign your name on the dotted line, but depending on your schedule, it could be as long as two weeks.

-Here, you can customize your home to fit your décor style and needs.
-The designer helps you select the perfect paint color to align with your granite countertops and tile.
-Other structural options you can choose include:
+Non-structural options allow you to customize your home to fit your décor style.
+For example, the designer helps you select the perfect paint color to align with your granite countertops and tile.
+Other choices you can typically make include:

 - Bath accessories (e.g. towel holders)

 Give yourself ample time to choose the options and upgrades that fit your style.
 Just as if you might take a day off to purchase a new car, you might want to take a day off for the design process.
 Purchasing a home is a huge investment and you want to be sure you’ve chosen the options that meet your family’s current and future needs.
 Deciding to add or change your options after the construction process started is likely to result in additional costs and construction delays.